atomic-penguin/chef-fundamentals/slides/just-enough-ruby-for-chef/01_slide.md

 .notes This is an overview, not a comprehensive section on these topics, they have their own corresponding sections.

-# Chef Ruby Objects

-We use a number of Chef's Ruby objects within Recipes.
-The three most common objects are:

-* `Chef::Node`, via `node`
-* `Chef::Config`, a hash-like structure containing configuration.
-* `Chef::Log`, send log messages

 # Chef::Node

 The `node` object is available anywhere Ruby is used.
 Attributes are